eqasim-org/auckland-example/README.md

 The simulations in this repository try to explore how different fleet operating policies interact with traveller preferences.
-To learn more about the research question and examples from our ongoing studies, make sure to slide through our [workshop presentation from ITSC 2019](https://slides.com/sebastianhorl/itsc19).
+To learn more about the research question and examples from our ongoing studies, make sure to slide through our [workshop presentation from ITSC 2019](https://slides.com/sebastianhorl/itsc-2019).

-## Running the simulation 5 minutes
+## Running the simulation in 5 minutes

 To run a basic simulation you'll need either [Eclipse](https://www.eclipse.org/downloads/) or IntelliJ and you need a working [Java JDK](https://adoptopenjdk.net/).